Patient's Query

 Welcome to icliniq.com.

 Thank you for your query.
 I understand your concern.
 Your biopsy report is inconclusive and of little help in reaching a specific diagnosis.
 However, the chronicity and clinical symptoms you have described lead to the differentials between inflammatory bowel disease and indeterminate colitis.
 Laboratory investigations are non-specific, but the following tests will aid in diagnosing IBD (inflammatory bowel disease).
 IBD is a complex disease involving complex immune mechanisms, and there are remissions and bouts in tandem.
-So I suggest you to do the following investigations.
+So I suggest you do the following investigations.
 Check ESR (erythrocyte sedimentation rate).
 Check CRP (C-reactive protein) levels.
 Check fecal calprotectin levels.
 Check ANCA (antineutrophil cytoplasmic antibodies) tests.
 I hope this has helped you.
 Thank you.

 Hello doctor,

 Thank you for your reply.
-Can it be non-specific?
+Can it be nonspecific?
 Kindly help.

 Hello,